aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/document/_index.md

 [MailMerge](./get_mailmerge/) is the [Aspose.Words](../)'s reporting engine that allows to populate reports designed in Microsoft Word with data from various data sources quickly and easily.
 The data can be from a or an array of values. **MailMerge** will go through the records found in the data source and insert them into mail merge fields in the document growing it as necessary.

-**Document** stores document-wide information such as [Styles](../documentbase/get_styles/), [BuiltInDocumentProperties](./get_builtindocumentproperties/), [CustomDocumentProperties](./get_customdocumentproperties/), lists and macros.
-Most of these objects are accessible via the corresponding properties of the **Document**.
+[Document](./) stores document-wide information such as [Styles](../documentbase/get_styles/), [BuiltInDocumentProperties](./get_builtindocumentproperties/), [CustomDocumentProperties](./get_customdocumentproperties/), lists and macros.
+Most of these objects are accessible via the corresponding properties of the [Document](./).

-The **Document** is a root node of a tree that contains all other nodes of the document.
+The [Document](./) is a root node of a tree that contains all other nodes of the document.
 The tree is a Composite design pattern and in many ways similar to XmlDocument.
 The content of the document can be manipulated freely programmatically:

 * The nodes of the document can be accessed via typed collections, for example [Sections](./get_sections/), [ParagraphCollection](../paragraphcollection/) etc.
 * The nodes of the document can be selected by their node type using [GetChildNodes()](../compositenode/getchildnodes/) or using an XPath query with [SelectNodes()](../) or [SelectSingleNode()](../).